vikian050194/forty/README.md

 However it has a lot of useful features.

-Timelord can help you and remind to take a break, thack working time and more.
+Timelord can help you and remind to take a break, track working time and more.

 [status-url]: https://github.com/vikian050194/timelord/pulse
 [status-badge]: https://img.shields.io/github/last-commit/vikian050194/timelord.svg